thomaspinckney3/cs4501/Project1.md

 once the container starts.
 The simplest way to do this is to mount a directory from outside the containers to a point inside the container.

-The -v argument to 'docker run' does exactly this.
+The `-v` argument to `docker run` does exactly this.
 It takes two paths, seperated by a colon.
 The first path is a directory on your Mac/Windows/Linux system and the second path is a directory inside the container.
 Any data stored or changed in this directory in the container will really be getting stored outside the container and so will persist beyond the container's lifetime.

-Notice that when we started the web and mysql containers above we used the -v argument to tell docker that we wanted to make data in our host system mounted into the containers.
-We said that /app in the web container should access data stored in the host's ~/cs4501/app and the mysql container should store it's /var/lib/mysql data under the host's ~/cs4501/db.
+Notice that when we started the `web` and `mysql` containers above we used the `-v` argument to tell docker that we wanted to make data in our host system mounted into the containers.
+We said that `/app` in the `web` container should access data stored in the host's `~/cs4501/app` and the `mysql` container should store its `/var/lib/mysql` data under the host's `~/cs4501/db`.

-Go ahead and try creating a file on your host in ~/cs4501/app and then verify that you can access that file inside your web container.
+Go ahead and try creating a file on your host in `~/cs4501/app` and then verify that you can access that file inside your web container.

 Development Environment